Vasileios20/simeio-therapy/README.md

 ## Aknowledgments
 My mentor Brian Macharia for guidance, support and feedback during the project.

 [Kera Cudmore](https://github.com/kera-cudmore) for feedback and support during the project.
-Also for providing an excellent guide how to write the README.
+Also for providing an excellent guide of how to write the README.

 [Sawyer Thompson](https://github.com/LaneSawyerT) for guidance and support during the project.